 When you nurture someone, you care for them and encourage their growth and development.
 You support and champion them, feed and protect them, bring them up, and train and educate them in the way that they should go.
 This obviously applies to the parent-child relationship.
 But it also applies to how parents treat themselves.

-- Your child needs and deserves you to be happy.
+* Your child needs and deserves you to be happy.
 Nurturing yourself doesn’t mean telling your child to wait in line behind you.
 No, of course not.
-Being a good parent and nurturer is about recognizing and delivering what your child needs and deserves – and your child needs and deserves a happy, fulfilled parent who can, in turn, help to make them happy and fulfilled.
+Being a good parent and nurturer is about recognizing and delivering what your child needs and deserves.
+Your child needs and deserves a happy, fulfilled parent who can, in turn, help to make them happy and fulfilled.

-- Your cup needs to be full so it can fill others.
-It’s difficult to fill the cup of others if your cup is dangerously low or empty.
+* Your cup needs to be full so it can fill others.
+It’s difficult to fill the cup of others if your cup is dangerously low or altogether empty.
 You can will yourself through only so much.
 Parents who constantly and completely sacrifice themselves on the altar of parenthood soon find it difficult to maintain peace and lasting joy in their lives.
 You’re the wellspring for your children during their young years.
-But a well is worthless without water.
+But a well without water is worthless.
 Keep yourself full so you can nourish your children.

-- You can better endure and enjoy life.
-The key to having patience through the inevitable mishaps of daily life, as well to being able to enjoy each day fully, is to take care yourself.
+* You can better endure and enjoy life.
+Taking care of yourself is the key to having patience through the inevitable mishaps of daily life and being able to fully enjoy each day.
 When you don’t get adequate sleep, you’re likely to be irritable the next morning.
 Your children may sense your frustration and might end up unwittingly being the unfortunate target of it.
 Nurturing yourself gives you fuel to persevere through the difficulties and softens your heart to the good around you.

 Nurturing yourself is the first step to nurturing others.
-If you aren’t good at nurturing yourself, you will have a difficult time nurturing anyone since you’ll resent the time and energy you give to another that you aren’t giving to yourself.
+If you aren’t good at nurturing yourself, you will have a difficult time nurturing anyone since you’ll resent the time and energy you give to others instead of to yourself.

 Some parents might insist that they don’t need to be “nurtured”.
 “I’m tough!
 I’m strong!
 I’m an adult!
 I can handle it!”

-While there’s truth to that, being a tough, strong adult with a handle on everything doesn’t happen by chance.
+While that might be true, being a tough, strong adult with a handle on everything doesn’t happen by chance.
 It takes work.
 Part of the work is recognizing the signs that it’s time for a self tune-up:

-- You are often and easily angry.
+* You are often and easily angry.
 It’s unavoidable to get angry at your child – you’re human and so are they.
 But anger is never helpful when it’s impulsive.
 When you find yourself heaping your anger, anxiety, and other emotions onto your child, it’s time to take things down a notch (or ten).
 You might think that your child knows you still love them even if you’re angry with them.
-But your child can’t feel love when you’re angry.
+But your child can’t feel your love over your anger.

 Parenting is a job wherein demands are high and time is short.
 Many parents would probably agree that they barely have time between family and work, much less for themselves.
 “How can I possibly recharge my batteries when my child is screaming, my project is due, and my house is a mess?”